 Parents should consider the family’s total exposure to heavy metals, in water or foods like rice or juice, as well as in seasonings.
-You can check on how to test your water here.

 Consumers can consult the list posted on Consumer Reports website to learn which brands passed the test and which cooking spices are contaminated.